Castles glow with new light in Wales

 The Cadw team needed a lighting solution that would reduce energy, enhance tourist enjoyment, and ensure the health and safety of visitors.
 The team also had to find a system that would be easy and unobtrusive to install due to the castles' sensitive foundations.
 Since the fortresses are prime tourist attractions in Wales, the sites had to remain open during the installation period.

 Neal O'Leary, Cadw's program manager, emphasized the caution that would be required for the installation.
 "This historic environment is also a fragile resource and therefore we have an obligation and duty to manage them in a sensitive and sustainable way for future generations to enjoy," said O'Leary.
 "We are therefore pleased to be working with Signify to ensure that our castles are shown to best effect, but also that we have done so in a way which is sustainable as well."

 The first castles to be completed in the project, Castle Coch and Caerphilly Castle, were both illuminated with eW Reach Powercore LED floodlights.
 With extended light projection and light output of over 10,000 lumens, these powerful LED floodlights are specifically designed to illuminate large exterior surfaces.

-On Coch, which was built between 1871 and 1891 and described as the fairytale castle of Wales, these fixtures brighten the upper turret areas from ground level.
-Due to the intense illumination, the team installed only half the number of fixtures previously used to light the site, resulting in a 60% decrease in energy consumption.
+On Coch, which was built between 1871 and 1891 and described as the fairytale castle of Wales, these luminaires brighten the upper turret areas from ground level.
+Due to the intense illumination, the team installed only half the number of luminaires previously used to light the site, resulting in a 60% decrease in energy consumption.

 By replacing the previous lighting systems with this new lighting solution, the government successfully maintained the historical atmosphere and improved the safety of the sites.
-The government predicts that the new lighting systems will achieve yearly energy savings of 50%, and reduce CO2 emissions by 206,080 lbs (92 tons).
+The government predicts that the new lighting systems will achieve yearly energy savings of 50%, and reduce CO2 emissions by 92 tons (206,080 lbs).